bigmlcom/bigmler/docs/index.rst

 `model_532db2b637203f3f1a001304.js` (after the model ID) in the `my_exports` directory.

-Models can currently exported in `Python` and `Javascript`.
-For models whose fields are numeric or cataegorical, the command also supports creating `MySQL` functions and Tableau separate expressions for both the prediction and the confidence.
+Models can currently exported in `Python`, `Javascript` and `R`.
+For models whose fields are numeric or categorical, the command also supports creating `MySQL` functions and `Tableau` separate expressions for both the prediction and the confidence.